-In accordance with guidance from the Handbook and as defined in the California Business and Professions Code 11010(b)(13)(b), the Airport's AIA is established as "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
+In accordance with guidance from the Handbook and as defined in the California Business and Professions Code 11010(b)(13)(b), the Airport's AIA is "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
 The AIA is divided into Review Area 1 and Review Area 2.
 The composition of each area is determined as follows:

-- Review Area 1 consists of locations where noise and safety concerns may necessitate limitations on the types of land use actions.
-Specifically, Review Area 1 encompasses locations exposed to aircraft noise levels of 60 dB CNEL or greater together with all of the safety zones depicted on the associated maps in this chapter. - Review Area 2 consists of locations beyond Review Area 1 but within the airspace protection and overflight notification areas depicted on the associated maps in this chapter.
+• Review Area 1 consists of locations where noise and safety concerns may necessitate limitations on the types of land use actions.
+Specifically, Review Area 1 encompasses locations exposed to aircraft noise levels of 60 dB CNEL or greater together with all of the safety zones depicted on the associated maps in this chapter.

+• Review Area 2 consists of locations beyond Review Area 1 but within the airspace protection and/or notification overflight areas depicted on the associated maps in this chapter.
 Limits on the heights of structures, particularly in areas of high terrain, are the only restrictions on land uses within Review Area 2.
 The recordation of overflight notification documents is also required in locations within Review Area 2.

-The boundaries of Review Area 1 and Review Area 2 are shown on Exhibit III-5.
-The boundary for Review Area 1 of the AIA encompasses lands within the jurisdiction of the City of San Diego.
-Review Area 2 includes the cities of San Diego, La Mesa, El Cajon, and Lemon Grove, and portions of unincorporated San Diego County.
-MCAS Miramar is also located within Review Area 2; however, federal lands are not subject to compatibility plans.
+The boundaries of Review Area 1 and Review Area 2 are shown on Exhibit III-6.
+The boundary of Review Area 1 of the AIA encompasses lands within the jurisdictions of the City of Oceanside and Marine Corps Base - Camp Pendleton.
+Review Area 2 of the AIA encompasses the same areas, as well as lands with the jurisdiction of the City of Vista and unincorporated portions of San Diego County.